Andre601/VanillaPlus/docs/wiki/items/crushed_ender_pearl.md

 /// note | This recipe is Shapeless.
 ///

-The Aluminum Hammer will be returned in the crafting grid with 1 durability being removed from it.
+The Aluminum Hammer used will be returned in the Crafting Grid with one durability used.
-Should the Aluminum Hammer have no durability left will it be removed.

-The recipe will return 2 Crushed Ender Pearls for 1 Ender Pearl.

 | Ingredients                                         | Crafting recipe                                                                                    |
 |-----------------------------------------------------|----------------------------------------------------------------------------------------------------|